 Most everyone knows that Maryland doom is a “thing”, a much-loved, long-running, and well established one, too.
-Now, Ocean City’s YATRA are rising from the sea-coast like a gigantic kraken crafted of instruments and determination, dispensing destruction by means of the ‘Death Ritual‘ album.
-The album was recorded, mixed and mastered in August of 2018, by Noel Mueller and YATRA, and will be issued from Grimoire Records on January 4th… sacrifice yourself unto it then!
+Now, Ocean City’s YATRA is rising from the sea-coast like a gigantic Kraken crafted of instruments and determination, dispensing destruction by means of the ‘Death Ritual‘ album.
+The album was recorded, mixed, and mastered in August of 2018, by Noel Mueller and YATRA, and will be issued from Grimoire Records on January 4th… sacrifice yourself unto it then!

 YATRA will be appearing at these upcoming events:

 Jan.
 11 @ The Sidebar, Baltimore, MD. (w/ Foghound, Tombtoker, Distinguished Gentlemen)